Home Compare AON vs BRO

 Aon vs Brown & Brown: Which Stock Looks Stronger in 2026?

-Aon holds the cleaner structural position, with the lead spread across stability and profitability.
+The structural profiles are close, with Aon carrying a narrow edge on growth.
 Brown & Brown still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.